yochannah/carpentries.org/pages/python-django-developer.md

 ## Compensation and Benefits

 This is a remote position that is funded for 6 months.
 A minimum of 10 hours/week commitment is required.

-For US-based candidates, compensation will be USD $25-70/hour, commensurate with experience.
+Compensation will be USD $25-70/hour, commensurate with experience.
 This position comes with no benefits.
 You might be hired either as a temporary employee or a contractor.

-Outside the US, total compensation may need to be adjusted in accordance with legal and financial costs associated with international hiring and contracting for a US-based entity.
-Benefits may or not be available, depending on employment law in the candidate’s location.
-All qualified applicants are highly encouraged to apply, and we will make every effort to be transparent about the impact of costs on potential compensation during the interview process.
-Community Initiatives will support the hiring or contracting of international workers, following all local laws related to employment and benefits, ensuring a competitive compensation package.
+In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification form upon hire.
+We are not able to offer employment-based visa sponsorship for this position.

 ## Equal Employment Opportunity